-This federally funded employment program is administered by the university and provides part-time jobs on the Fayetteville State University campus for students who have financial eligibility as demonstrated on the FAFSA.
+This federally funded employment program is administered by the Office of Financial Aid and provides part-time jobs on the Fayetteville State University campus for students who have financial eligibility as demonstrated on the FAFSA.
 Students normally work eight to ten hours per week in a University facility.
 Wages paid are at least at the minimum wage rate and are used to assist the student in meeting educational expenses.